-The ARC Training Centre in Future Energy Storage Technologies (storEnergy) was created with $6.5 million funding from the Australian Research Council (ARC), and a further $6.7 million from our industry and university partners to train and skill the next generation of workers within the energy industry.
+The ARC Training Centre in Future Energy Storage Technologies (storEnergy) was created with $4.4 million funding from the Australian Research Council (ARC), and a further $6.7 million from our industry and university partners to train and skill the next generation of workers within the energy industry.

 Led by Professor Maria Forsyth, the storEnergy training centre aims to challenge existing thinking and expand Australia’s capacity in energy storage and production.
 The centre is creating new knowledge and intellectual property in advanced energy materials, batteries and battery-control systems for integration into end user industries.

 Working with 11 organisations across government and industry, and five Australian universities, researchers at the centre will facilitate small to medium-sized enterprises to take a global leadership role in advancing and producing new age energy storage technologies.
 By harnessing the expertise of researchers and industry partners, the storEnergy centre is delivering benefit to our economy, the community and the environment.